apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Police raid suspected gay wedding in Nigeria and arrest more than 200 people**
+**'Killers of the Flower Moon' Posters: Leonardo DiCaprio Confronts the Truth**

-You can read more about it [here](https://www.cnn.com/2023/08/29/africa/nigeria-gay-marriage-raid-intl-afr/index.html).
+You can read more about it [here](https://collider.com/killers-of-the-flower-moon-posters/).

 ## Requirements
 - Python 3.8